upros/brski-cloud/draft-friel-anima-brski-cloud.md

 # Voucher Request Redirected to Local Domain Registrar

 Once the cloud registar has determined pledge ownership, the cloud registrar may redirect the pledge to the owner's local domain registrar in order to complete bootstrap.
-Ownership registration will require the owner to register their local domain, and the mechanism by which pledge owners register their domain with the cloud registrar is out-of-scope of this document.
+Ownership registration will require the owner to register their local domain.
+The mechanism by which pledge owners register their domain with the cloud registrar is out-of-scope of this document.

 The cloud registrar replies to the voucher request with a suitable HTTP 3xx response code as per {{?I-D.ietf-httpbis-bcp56bis}}, including the owner's local domain in the HTTP Location header.

-### Pledge handling of Redirect
+## Pledge handling of Redirect

-The pledge should complete BRSKI bootstrap as per standard BRSKI operation.
+The pledge should complete BRSKI bootstrap as per standard BRSKI operation after following the HTTP redirect.
 The pledge should establish a provisional TLS connection with specified local domain registrar.
 The pledge should not use its Implicit Trust Anchor database for validating the local domain registrar identity.
 The pledge should send a voucher request message via the local domain registrar.
-When the pledge downloads a voucher, it can validate the TLS connection to the local domain registrar and continue with enrollment and bootstrap.
+When the pledge downloads a voucher, it can validate the TLS connection to the local domain registrar and continue with enrollment and bootstrap as per standard BRSKI operation.

-## Voucher Request Handled by Cloud Registrar
+# Voucher Request Handled by Cloud Registrar

 If the cloud registrar issues a voucher, it returns the voucher in a HTTP response with a suitable 2xx response code as per {{?I-D.ietf-httpbis-bcp56bis}}.